zwinterfeldt/zwinterfeldt/README.md

 - 👋 Hi, I’m @zwinterfeldt
 - 👀 I’m interested in ... machine learning, full stack development, systems programming
 - 🌱 I’m currently learning ...
-Full stack development
+Deep learning
-- 💞️ I’m looking to collaborate on ... anything and everything
+- 💞️ I’m looking to collaborate on ... anything and everything!

 <!---
 zwinterfeldt/zwinterfeldt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.